linazoo/second-phase/README.md

 ## Code Reviews

-Create a Pull Request for your challenge submissions, then tag both Rebecca ([@rmw](http://github.com/rmw)) and Mike ([@mikelikesbikes](http://github.com/mikelikesbikes)) for a Code Review.
-Please also give some context for what you'd like us to look at; e.g. "Is there a better way to do X in file.rb?", "I'm looking for feedback on my CRUD actions in controller.rb".
+Create a Pull Request for your challenge submissions, then tag both of your instructors for a code review.

+Please also give some context for what you'd like feedback on ; e.g. "Is there a better way to do X in file.rb?", "I'm looking for feedback on my CRUD actions in controller.rb".

 ## Course Outline